opdavies/oliverdavies.uk/source/index.md

 My main specialty is Drupal architecture and development, but I’m also familiar with Symfony, Silex, Sculpin, Laravel and WordPress.
 I’m a {{ site.author.company.role }} at [{{ site.author.company.name }}][20], and am usually available for part-time consultancy and development work.

 I’m a regular open source contributor and mentor, a provisional member of the [Drupal Security team][14] and the a documentation maintainer for Drupal.org.
-I organise and speak at conferences and user groups including [Drupal Bristol][15], [PHPSW][17] and [DrupalCamp Bristol][18].
+I speak at various conferences and user groups, co-organise [Drupal Bristol][15] and [PHPSW][17], and am a co-founder and co-organiser of [DrupalCamp Bristol][18].

 ## Hire Me